 In Vitro Incubation Experiment:

 We conducted an 84-day in vitro soil incubation experiment.
 This experiment used various sources and doses of condensed tannins to distinguish between the effect of tannin source and concentration on N cycling dynamics.
-A saponin treatment with one source and concentration was added to the experiment so that the affect of tannins could be compared against the affect of other secondary plant compounds found in legume forages.
+A saponin treatment with one source and concentration was added to the experiment so that the effect of tannins could be compared against the effect of other secondary plant compounds found in legume forages.

 The experiment consisted of 6 treatments:

 - Birdsfoot trefoil tannins @ 3 mg tannins/g dry soil (BFT Low)

 - Birdsfoot trefoil tannins @ 15 mg tannins/g dry soil (BFT High)

 - Sainfoin tannins @ 3 mg tannins/g dry soil (SFN Low)

 - Sainfoin tannins @ 15 mg tannins/g dry soil (SFN High)

 - Alfalfa saponins @ 3 mg saponins/g dry soil (SAP Low)